HarryJamesGreenblatt/The-PowerShell-Home-Cook/README.md

     Sends an Outlook message, inculding any attachments, by way of either a plaintext or HTML Body format, to the given recipient address.

 - #### [`Import-WPFDataFromXAML`](./Modules/Import-Outlook/Import-Outlook.psm1)
-    Loads a WPF form using the XMAL file at specified file path and creates script-scoped variables which reference all the form's controls by name.
+    Loads a WPF Form using the XAML file at specified file path and creates script-scoped variables which reference all the form's controls by name.

 <br>
 <br>